csantero/ember-sinon/README.md

 ## Usage

-While in testing mode, `sinon` is available in the global namespace.
+While in testing mode (i.e. either when visiting `/tests` or when running `ember test`), `sinon` will be available in the global namespace.